 There are several types of rehabilitation available, each designed to address specific health conditions and injuries.
 Some of the most common types of rehabilitation include:

-Physical rehabilitation is designed to help individuals recover from physical injuries and conditions, such as sports injuries, chronic pain, and musculoskeletal disorders.
+- Physical Rehabilitation: Physical rehabilitation is designed to help individuals recover from physical injuries and conditions, such as sports injuries, chronic pain, and musculoskeletal disorders.

-Occupational rehabilitation is designed to help individuals recover from injuries and conditions that impact their ability to perform their daily activities, such as work-related injuries, stroke, and arthritis.
+- Occupational Rehabilitation: Occupational rehabilitation is designed to help individuals recover from injuries and conditions that impact their ability to perform their daily activities, such as work-related injuries, stroke, and arthritis.
 It focuses on improving their ability to perform tasks, maintain their independence, and achieve their goals.

-Speech rehabilitation is designed to help individuals recover from speech and language disorders, such as stuttering, aphasia, and dysarthria.
+- Speech Rehabilitation: Speech rehabilitation is designed to help individuals recover from speech and language disorders, such as stuttering, aphasia, and dysarthria.
 It focuses on improving their ability to communicate effectively and efficiently.

 Benefits of Physical Therapy and Rehabilitation